lcvriend/laserbeans/README.md

 # laserbeans
 *Toolbox for data exploration*

 This repo aims to facilitate the data exploration process.
 It was developed for the Central Student Administration of [Utrecht University](www.uu.nl).
+Check out [this notebook](https://nbviewer.jupyter.org/github/lcvriend/laserbeans/blob/master/example.ipynb) for some examples.

 The repo consists of tools for:
 - Selecting data